-The best way we can think to describe the Lucky Beach menu style is almost Californian, plenty of fresh flavours and healthy options for those who don’t fancy a heavy lunch.
-When the sun shines it’s possibly the best place to be hanging out at in the city.
+The best way we can think to describe the Lucky Beach menu style is almost Californian, with plenty of fresh flavours and healthy options for those who don’t fancy a heavy lunch.
+When the sun shines it’s possibly the best place to be hanging out in the city.
 It may not be Miami Beach, but we reckon it’s the next best option – especially as there’s a watersports rental next door!

 London’s successful Breakfast Club dining experience has ventured into Brighton’s Lanes after much anticipation.
-The Breakfast Club have brought a bit of Miami Vice and Art Deco to Brighton.
+The Breakfast Club has brought a bit of Miami Vice and Art Deco to Brighton.
 Painted bright yellow with baby blue seats outside, it’s hard to miss!
 With an extensive menu featuring American dishes such as Beef Chilli, Buttermilk Fried Chicken and Pulled Pork it is definitely the place to be if you’re hungry!

 ‘A slice of American heaven by the seaside.’
 Smokey’s vision is inspired by the best of classic roadside cuisine from the heart of the States with a pinch of spice from the Southern border.
-The brunch menu is available until 2pm Monday to Thursday and 4pm the rest of the days.
+The brunch menu is available until 2 pm Monday to Thursday and 4 pm the rest of the days.
 Benedict’s, pancakes, grills, chowders, ribs, wings and more.
-Not for the faint hearted!
+Not for the faint-hearted!